 So with these new standards and these new bulbs, you’re going to need to know a little bit more about lighting when you make your next light bulb purchase.
-There are going to be a much longer lasting appliance for you.
+There is going to be a much longer-lasting appliance for you.
 It’s going to be more of an investment even if they cost more, so you want to know what you’re getting before you get it.

 What is a lumen?

 The first most important thing you need to learn is what a lumen is.
 A lumen is a unit of brightness.
 A lumen just tells you how bright a light is the more lumens a light has the brighter it’s going to be.

 So when you’re looking at two bulbs and you want to compare exactly how bright they’re going to be, just look at the lumens.
 Don’t worry about the wattage.
 Don’t worry about anything else.
 The lumens are going to tell you how bright it is.
 It is a concrete number.
 The more lumens, the brighter it is.